dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 Because pointer, slice, and array types with more than one level of indirection are hard to use with `immutable`, applicability of them is greatly reduced.
 On the other hand, wide usage of them otherwise would probably not have happened either.

+This change entails that a parameter's `const` and `immutable` on the first level of indirection must be distinguished from a qualifier on the second level of indirection.
+This is relevant for [overriding methods](#overloading-mangling-and-overriding).

 In the case of checking `@safe` for a functional, if the parameter's underlying FP/D type is explicitly annotated `@system`,